Italian Motorcycle Brands

 Moretti Motor Logo

-Founded in early 1925, the Italian company Moretti Motor Company was engaged in the design, development, and production of motorcycles.
-The founder of the company, Giovanni Moretti, realized his projects and provided similar services to other motorcycle manufacturers.
+Founded in early 1925, Moretti Motor Company designed, developed, and produced motorcycles.
+The company’s founder, Giovanni Moretti, realized his projects and provided services similar to those of other motorcycle manufacturers.
 In the late 30s, shortly before the outbreak of World War II, the brand gradually began to switch to the production of cars, which became the main after the end of hostilities.
-Until the end of 1989, the company produced sports cars and micro cars.
+Until 1989, the company produced sports cars and micro cars.

 Motobi